 Here’s a project that will likely save you time and many trips and up and down stairs.
 Once you’ve determined which circuit that a switch or outlet belongs to, jot down the breaker number on the inside of the outlet cover or light switch plate.
 This way the next time you need to work on that switch or receptacle, you’ll know which breaker to flip and just a single trip down to the electric panel is all that’s needed.
 Plus, check out these 10 creative home hacks that will improve your life.

 Furniture Mover Upgrade

 Moving furniture is always a hassle, especially couches.
-We bought some small tri-dollies, but the couch’s feet kept slipping off.
-So I bolted some PVC caps to the dollies.
-Now, I can slip the feet into the caps, giving me a solid hold on the furniture. – Andrew Tessaro Jr.
+Some small tri-dollies may work, but the couch’s feet can still slip off.
+To remedy this, bolt some PVC caps to the dollies.
+Now, you can slip the feet into the caps, giving you a solid hold on the furniture.
+Find 14 more tips for moving furniture.

 Get Rid of Sweater Pills

 Want to make some of your old favorite sweaters look like new?
 To get rid of pilling on sweaters, try shaving it with an electric razor.
 Even a non-electric razor works!
 All you have to do is gently run the razor back and forth across the pills.
 And be careful not to snag your sweater.
 This hack will also work on your wife’s favorite fuzzy sweaters and socks, too.
 Plus, find out how to store seasonal clothes with these 15 tips.

 Easy Way to Disinfect LEGOs and Other Toys